 Voters Overwhelmingly Support Fewer Terms for Congress

 Washington, DC – U.S. Term Limits is calling out Rep. Claudia Tenney (R-NY) for breaking her U.S. Term Limits campaign pledge with a billboard located in Fulton, NY on Rt.
 481 at the railroad tracks.
 Representative Tenney pledged that she would support and cosponsor only the U.S. Term Limits amendment limiting U.S. Representatives to three terms and U.S. Senators to two terms.
 Yet now in Congress, she has broken her pledge by sponsoring a bill limiting Congress to longer terms, a proposition ardently opposed by voters.
-The bill she proposed is in direct violation of her pledge to support only the U.S. Term Limits amendment which she made during her election campaign.
+The bill she proposed is in direct violation of her pledge to support the U.S. Term Limits amendment which she made during her election campaign.
 Voters elected her in part due to her pledge to support the U.S. Term limits amendment backed overwhelmingly by voters.
-In the billboards, U.S. Term Limits is calling her to keep her original pledge and withdraw her bill and only support the U.S. Term Limits amendment as she has pledged to do.
+In the billboards, U.S. Term Limits is calling her to keep her original pledge supporting the U.S. Term Limits amendment and withdraw her bill.